ethereum/pm/All Core Devs Meetings/Meeting 59.md

 **Tim**: Talking about EIPs there were two posted in the comments of this call.
 But I know there's also a whole lot that's just mentioned.
 So perhaps we have Bryant and Pooja who proposed the comments on the call.
 So maybe it makes sense for them to talk about it.
 Bryant that he actually was first in the comments so if you want to go ahead and talk about [EIP 1344](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1344.md).

 **Bryant**: Sure thing.
 I am not the author of this one but about like a week and a half ago I was playing around with some 712 stuff and I was like why isn't there a chain ID opcode and so I went to go look and there was a proposal for one.
 So I've been helping kind of format in a nicer way and get it accepted and kind of gather feedback.
 Its pretty simple for the most.
 There have been a little bit of a discussion around like what kind of data types do we represent.
-I want to gather more feedback, that what else we need to add this to Istanbul?
+I want to gather more feedback, that what else do we need to add this to Istanbul?

 **Alex**: I have a question.
 For the last two weeks I haven't really kept a good eye on everything but we discuss the option that hardfork meta EIP should have a proposed list.
 And I think Bryant has proposed to EIP for the hardfork meta.
 Is there any consensus yet, at what point whether we go for draft to merge PR to include this as a proposed EIP?